 Many modern management strategies have since involved looking after the well-being of their employees to keep them motivated, and to keep the machine running smoothly.

 Leadership strategies, on the other hand, come from a more idealistic standpoint.
 Because they stand at the helm of a group or organization and shape its vision and ideals, leaders seek to be innovative and inspiring.
 However, there is a danger of becoming alienated from employees, which is why constant, two-way communication is a must to keep leaders grounded and up-to-date on the goings on from every level.

 Why Leaders and Managers Do What They Do?

 The negative traits that are often associated with managers often stem from what is actually a very human response to fear.
 Any project or end-goal is filled with specific standards to be met, deadlines to be reached, and tasks to be accomplished.
 Having one of these things derailed could come with huge consequences and failure of reaching a goal.

 This fear of failure is what drives many managers to look at projects from a task-based perspective.
 This also leads to many managers to seek to quantify value on the basis of what already works.
 They prefer not to take risks because failure is not an option.

 Managers would have to overcome their fear of risk and failure if they want to truly become leaders to their teams.

-Tip: Using an empathic strategy isn’t just effective—it’s more profitable!
+Pro Tip: Using an empathic strategy isn’t just effective—it’s more profitable!
 Motivated employees are proven to work faster and produce better results.

 This is probably the most crucial of functions in any organization.
 With proper communication, employees can be informed about a company’s plans, goals, and direction.